whitneybroadfoot/Twelve_Employee_Management/README.md

 This application is a solution for managing a company's employees using node, inquirer, and MySQL.

+* Application was not working remotely, but GIF demonstration included*

 # department:
 id - INT PRIMARY KEY
 name - VARCHAR(30) to hold department name